Former Consejo Mundial de Lucha Libre Championships: CMLL Japan Tag Team Championship (1999–2000)

-LLA Azteca Championship (2009–2014)
+Azteca Championship (2009–2014)

 Starting in 2009, CMLL and the television channel TV Azteca Noreste held a series of shows in Monterrey, Nuevo León under the name Lucha Libre Azteca.
 CMLL introduced the LLA Azteca Championship as the main attraction of both the shows and TV broadcasts.
 The first champion was Último Guerrero who won an eight-man tournament on December 19, 2009 to claim the title.
 Over the following five years there were seven LLA Azteca champions, with Atlantis ending up as the last champion.
 Atlantis won the championship on May 4, 2014, but did not defend the championship afterward.
 CMLL stopped promoting the LLA shows on September 27, 2015.